 Raking Fall Colors

-People who don’t live in Oklahoma don’t know how long that can be.
+People who don’t live in the Heartland don’t know how long that can be.
 These are the days I glory in stoplights, the only color around.
-Here’s a post Cup of Jo linked to this week about how to handle the long winters in New York City.

 When I arrived at the office at 10:30 a.m all was clear.
 When I left at 2:30 p.m. this is what my Jeep looked like.

 I have no idea what’s going on here, but I thought I better take a picture and tell you about it.

 Here is some amazing fall color from around Heritage Hills, Oklahoma City.
 Enjoy!

 Here’s me having lunch with my younger two children during the annual Thanksgiving Lunch at their school.
 We take pictures every year on this occasion!